MarvinXLII/OctopathTravelerJobRandomizer/README.md

 Several options are available:

 - Skills: shuffles all skills, weapons, and rescales SP costs and power.
+Abilities learned from H'aanit's Capture skill can be included in the skill shuffle.

 - Costs: adjusts the JP costs of skills.

 - Support Skills: shuffles support skills among jobs.

-- Stat bonuses: shuffles each stat among the 8 PCs.
+- Stats: shuffles each stat among the 8 PCs as well as stat bonuses from secondary jobs.

-- Item shuffler: shuffles hidden items and treasure chests.
+- Item shuffler: shuffles hidden items, treasure chests, and those sold by/stolen from NPCs.

-- QOL: Options to start with the Spurning Ribbon, get Evasive Manuevers early, and spoil passive skills in game.
+- QOL: Miscellaneous options, including starting with the Spurning Ribbon and quickly learning Evasive Maneuvers.

-**FUTURE WORK**

-Future releases will hopefully include:

-- Shuffling/randomizing equippable weapons (currently leads to in-battle side-effects at the moment).

-- Shuffling base Jobs of the PCs.

-- Other random stuff!

 **Usage**